Kegel balls strengthen pelvic muscles by consistent, proper insertion and progressive training for optimal results.

 How To Use Kegel Balls Correctly Without Causing Discomfort?

 Relaxation is key when using Kegel balls correctly.
 Choose a comfortable position, such as lying down or standing with one leg raised, and take deep breaths to ease your pelvic muscles.
-Avoid tensing up during insertion to prevent pain or discomfort.
+Avoid tensing up during insertion or removal to reduce discomfort.

 How To Use Kegel Balls Correctly With Lubrication?